By Amanda Menas

 “[The coronavirus pandemic] has deepened disparities and prompted state and local budget cuts that will devastate students in many public schools, severely restricting their opportunity for an education that sparks their curiosity, inspires their desire to learn, and sets them up for success,” said NEA Vice President Becky Pringle during Congressional testimony on June 15.

-It has now been more than a month since the House of Representatives passed the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act and sent it to the Senate.
+It has now been more than three months since the House of Representatives passed the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act and sent it to the Senate.
 The bill includes $100 billion specifically for K-12 and higher education along with $915 billion in state and local aid to address budget gaps that could be used to help public schools and college campuses.
 But, Majority Leader Mitch McConnell has refused to bring it to a vote, putting students, educators, and their families through undue hardship and uncertainty.

 Additionally, Education Secretary Betsy DeVos has used the public health emergency to push her anti-public education agenda.
 Instead of protecting the public schools that 90 percent of families rely on, she is holding up state funding and using the COVID-19 crisis to push her radical voucher schemes.

 The Senate will soon leave for the July 4 recess without passing another major COVID relief package, leaving a deeply troubled economy and setting up schools to lose as much as one-fifth of the public education workforce over the next three years.
 As NEA President Lily Eskelsen García said, “The American economy cannot recover if schools can’t reopen, and we cannot properly reopen schools if funding is slashed and students don’t have what they need to be safe, learn, and succeed.”

 These five senators are standing by as Majority Leader McConnell refuses to pass funding that will stabilize our schools: